mahmoudalbardan/Person-and-face-detection-using-YOLO-and-MTCNN/README.md

 ## Age and gender estimation
 For age and gender estimation, WideResnet with corresponding weights is used.
-You have to download the pretrained weights of WideResnet from [here](https://drive.google.com/file/d/10ZRgOYNxIR3qcXmFQo09A6z-oOOKmkJ3/view?usp=sharing) and place them in `agender` directory.
+You have to download the pretrained weights of WideResnet from my drive ([here](https://drive.google.com/file/d/10ZRgOYNxIR3qcXmFQo09A6z-oOOKmkJ3/view?usp=sharing)) and place them in `agender` directory.

 ## PUT ALL TOGETHER